Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AOh, my God.

-Speaker AThis is what the melody is meant to go like.
+Speaker AThis is what the melody's meant to go like.

-Speaker AWell, you're talking to Steve Collings and Catherine Collings.
+Speaker AWell, you're talking to Steve Collings and.

 Speaker AAnd we are Cask.